 Our concerns over the goodness of God in the face of evil are legitimate and our questions deserve answers.
 They must be taken seriously.
-Too often Christianity says to those with honest questions in effect “Shut up and submit to God.”
-This is the way of Islam, not Christianity.
-However, there is some kernel of truth here; we must humbly admit that perspective is everything.
+Too often Christianity says, in effect, to those with honest questions, “Shut up and submit to God.”
+But this is the way of Islam, not Christianity.
+While there is some kernel of truth here, we must humbly admit that perspective is everything.
 We simply do not nor will we ever have the vantage point that God does on how every event is woven together to compose the final picture.
-Only God knows the end from the beginning and this raw fact alone should make our pronouncements about tragic events tenuous.
+Only God knows the end from the beginning.
+This raw fact alone should make our pronouncements about tragic events tenuous.
 We would do well to recall Job’s lesson.

 Neither does Scripture turn a blind eye to these kinds of questions.
 “Again I looked and saw all the oppression that was taking place under the sun: I saw the tears of the oppressed—and they have no comforter; power was on the side of their oppressors—and they have no comforter” (Ecc 4:1).
 In fact, the entire biblical storyline is important to remember.
 After the first two chapters of the Bible (Gen 1-2), all hell breaks loose.
 It’s not until the last two chapters of Holy Writ (Rev 21-22) that we find evil defeated.
 The weight of Scripture radically affirms the presence and power of evil in this world.
 The reality is that we live in that time between Gen 2 and before Rev 21.
 Note too that the book of Job essentially follows the same pattern (chapter 1 = all is well; chapters 3-37 = hellish inflictions and inadequate reflections; chapters 38-42 = God steps in and sets the record straight).

-And so, it follows that the Christian faith does deal objectively with the reality of pain and evil and Scripture is clear there is some mystery involved regarding why God permits evil rather than keeps it from occurring.
+And so, it follows that the Christian faith does deal objectively with the reality of pain and evil and Scripture admits there is some mystery involved regarding why God permits evil rather than prevents it.
 The mystery, mind you, is on our part and not on God’s.
-If indeed God is omniscient and knows precisely what he’s doing and if God is good permitting only what will, in the end, bring about the optimal amount of good from every event, and if he is able to bring about the end from the beginning, then it follows that God is meticulously discharging his will in this universe, one second and one event at a time.
+If indeed God is a) omniscient and knows precisely what he’s doing and b) God is good permitting only what will, in the end, bring about the optimal amount of good from every event, and c) he is able to bring about the end from the beginning, then it follows that d) God is meticulously discharging his will in this universe, one second and one event at a time.

 Our reaction to this mystery is intriguing as well.
 As Eleonore Stump has observed, evil may serve a purpose to solidify the fact that it’s beyond our grasp to understand.
 Evil is like a mirror.
 Not everyone has the same reaction to it.
 Paraphrasing her essay “The Mirror of Evil“: